c0ns0le/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-Small independent projects using public datasets (These are all OLD PROJECTS (circa Summer 2015)
+Small independent projects using public datasets (These are all OLD PROJECTS (circa.
+Summer 2015))

 CitiGroup Bike Rental Analysis
 -----------------------------------------------------------------------------------------------------------------------------------------